Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 D. Initial Determination, and Obligations if UI Benefits Are Granted

 After the phone interview, you will receive an initial determination, telling you whether you have been awarded UI benefits or not.
 If you are denied benefits, you can appeal the denial (discussed more below).
 If you are granted benefits, the employer may appeal that decision, as the employer has the right to do.
-If the employer appeals, you will have to participate in a hearing.
+If either party appeals, you and the employer will then be scheduled to participate in a hearing.
 This is described more below.

 If you are granted benefits, you will receive weekly UI payments, assuming you follow a few simple requirements.

-First, each week you must call DWD (or report via the internet), to inform them you are still unemployed during that week and confirming you’ll need the weekly benefits.
-Second, you have an ongoing requirement (for as long as you receive UI) to contact at least two employers per week to make job inquiries, and to keep documentation about those inquiries.
+First, each week you must report to DWD (via phone or internet), to inform them if you are still unemployed during that week and confirming if you’ll need the weekly benefits.
+Second, you have an ongoing requirement (for as long as you receive UI) to contact employers to make job inquiries, and to keep documentation about those inquiries– DWD will inform you of specific requirements as to numbers of weekly inquiries, etc..
 Please note: after you apply for UI, you should continue making your weekly phone or internet reports, regardless of which way the initial decision goes, and regardless whether you or the employer has an appeal pending.
 After any appeals are all said and done, at the end of the day you will only receive benefits for those weeks that you reported in for.
 So you should not stop making your weekly calls/internet reports because you lost the initial decision, or because there is an appeal going on.

 E. If Initial Determination Denies UI, and You Wish to Appeal